Pelicans vs. Mavericks Player Props Betting Odds

 |AST

-- He has averaged six rebounds per game, 1.5 less than his prop bet for Sunday's game (7.5).
+- He has averaged 0.5 fewer rebounds per game (six) than his prop bet total in Tuesday's game (6.5).

 Get tickets for any NBA game this season at Ticketmaster!